phpfontana/pytorch-apple-silicon/README.md

 ```
 anaconda-clean

-# If you don't want to be asked about each file and directory
 anaconda-clean --yes
 ```
 **Step3.** there might be a few files left behind.
 To fix this, we can simply drag the remaining files to the trash.